Mabedin00/MKS66_Final_Project/README.md

       - cone x y z radius height
       - x y z- is the position of the center of the base
     - Pyramid
-      - pyramid x y z side depth
+      - pyramid x y z side height
       - x y z- is the position of the apex
   * Change behavior of vary
     - Oscilating/sinusoidal